 Funding Documentation and Data Room Investor Readiness Guide

-Funding conversations move faster when the business can answer basic due diligence questions without hunting across email, drives, WhatsApp, and old portal downloads.
-A data room gives founders one controlled place for company records, financials, compliance evidence, cap table notes, pitch material, and open questions.
+Funding conversations move faster when a business can answer basic due diligence questions without hunting across email threads, shared drives, WhatsApp forwards, and old portal downloads.
+A data room gives founders one controlled location for company records, financials, compliance evidence, cap table notes, pitch material, and unresolved questions.

 This guide is useful for startups preparing for investor discussions, lender conversations, incubator reviews, scheme applications, or founder-level diligence.